-Use the figure at right with the definitions below to understand the life of data in the tier of Ehcache nodes backed by the Terracotta Server Array, available with BigMemory Max.
-These definitions apply similarly in standalone Ehcache, but limited to two tiers (heap and disk).
+Use the figure at right with the definitions below to understand the life of data in the tier of Ehcache nodes backed by the Terracotta Server Array (TSA), available with BigMemory Max.
+These definitions apply similarly in standalone Ehcache, which is limited to two tiers (heap and disk).
 BigMemory Go can add an off-heap tier to standalone nodes.

 The sections below explore in more detail the aspects of managing data life in Ehcache and the TSA, including the pinning features of Automatic Resource Control (ARC).

 Cache entries expire based on parameters with configurable values.
 When eviction occurs, expired elements are the first to be removed.
 Having an effective expiration configuration is critical to optimizing use of resources such as heap and maintaining cache performance.

 To add expiration, edit the values of the following